Finding My Lodging in the Medina

 The last picture above switches to a sequence taken on another day at a different time, with better lighting.

 I was looking for the pension–café–hôtel Fuentes.
 It's been here since 1913, one year into the French Protectorate.
 There are shops on the ground floor, a café serving tea, coffee, and soft drinks on the first floor up, and guest rooms on the top floor.

 Here it is.

 Here's my room, it was 208 Dirham a night as reserved through booking.com, or about US$ 19.35.
 A full-size bed pretty much filled the room.
 There was just enough space to walk, after a fashion, down either side of the bed, and between the foot of the bed and the small cabinet and table at the end of the room.

 Three electrical outlets, a fan, and my own toilet, sink, and shower.
 I was set.

 The Tangier International ZoneExtremely short history of Morocco up to the French Protectorate

 Tangier had been the main point of contact between the Moroccan monarchy and European governments and businesses since the 18th century.
 The port city was granted a monopoly on the imporation of tobacco and opium in Morocco in 1880, which led to a Hygiene Commission, which was further extended to other areas of operation.
 The 1912 treaty between France and Spain setting up their protectorates called for a special status for Tangier.

-Spanish troops occupied Tangier during the time that Germany occupied Paris and until October 1945, when it went back to its pre-war status.
+Spanish troops occupied Tangier during the time that Germany occupied Paris and past that until October 1945, when Tangier went back to its pre-war status.

 The population of Tangier included about 40,000 Muslims, 31,000 Christians, and 15,000 Jews.
 The Muslim and Jewish communities were administered by a personal representative of the Sultan.
 The Christian community was under the international European group of nations.
 The overall administration of the Zone made for a cosmopolitan society of multiple nationalities and religions that got along with mutual tolerance and respect.